leroythelegend/rough_idea_project_cars/README.md

 #### Tute

-I'm just going to use a terminal for the tutorials.
+I'm just going to use a terminal for the tutorial.

 * Download the Repo.
 * Open a Terminal